What is an MDRO infection?

 How is an MDRO infection treated?

-- If your doctor thinks you are infected with an MDRO, the doctor may:
+If your doctor thinks you are infected with an MDRO, the doctor may:

-- Use antibiotics to treat your infection.
+- Use special antibiotics to treat your infection.

-- Treat your underlying illness.
+- Treat any underlying health problems.

 How can you prevent the spread of an MDRO infection?